Twisting Kelvin Cells for Enhanced Vibration Control: Experimentally tested structures

 \section{Experimentally tested structures}

-In Sec.~\ref{sec:experiments}, three finite periodic samples derived from the Kelvin cell are used to validate the proposed frequency-dependent material model.
+In Sec.~4 of the manuscript, three finite periodic samples derived from the Kelvin cell are used to validate the proposed frequency-dependent material model.
 To highlight the geometrical differences, Fig.~\ref{fig:Supp_Specimens} presents 2D projections of the considered test cases.
 The lattice dimensions are identical for all structures.